scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 and controlled will ensure that across machines and platforms we get closer to a consistent execution environment [Melia2014]_.

-Thus we propose here a container based record allong with some metadata as a set of four models that combined together should be enough to deliver a reproducible simulation record storage.
+Thus we propose here a container based recording system allong with some metadata as a set of four models that combined together should be enough to deliver a reproducible simulation record storage.
 We show here the project model in Table :ref:`projecttable`.

 .. table:: Simulation metadata Project Model. :label:`projecttable`